INTM485120 - Transfer pricing operational guidance: Evidence gathering: Searching for comparables: range of results

 To narrow the range of results case teams will have to consider the comparable companies put forward very carefully.
 This involves looking at the available information about the comparable companies, including what they say about themselves on their websites.
 Think about the following points:

-- Is there a subset of comparables within the larger range?
-For example, consider a company carrying out contract R & D in the field of computer software.
-The transfer pricing report may contain 16 comparable companies carrying out contract R & D in the computer field (ranging from hardware, operating systems, communications, switching and software), but that there are 3 companies involved in just software R & D. Why not use just those 3 companies as a starting point?
-These companies should in theory be more comparable to the tested party.
+- is there a subset of comparables within the larger range?
+For example, consider a company carrying out contract R&D in the field of computer software.
+The transfer pricing report may contain 16 comparable companies carrying out contract R&D in the computer field (ranging from hardware, operating systems, communications, switching and software), but that there are 3 companies involved in just software R&D. Why not use just those 3 companies as a starting point?
+These companies should in theory be more comparable to the tested party, subject to the consideration of other economically relevant characteristics.

 Decide where, within a range of results, to set the transfer price

-The OECD Guidelines say that if the results of the tested party fall within the arm’s length range of results (or the inter-quartile range where this is used to enhance the reliability), then no adjustment should be made.
+The OECD Transfer Pricing Guidelines say that if the results of the tested party fall within the arm’s length range of results (which may be the inter-quartile range where the criteria set out at paragraph 3.57 of the Guidelines are met), then no adjustment should be made.
 If they fall outside that range then the tax authority will need to determine where in the range the transfer price should be set (see paragraphs 3.60 to 3.62 of the Guidelines).